trust, but verify.

 platform

-macOS Apple Silicon (darwin-aarch64)
+macOS Apple Silicon (macos-aarch64)

 signing